As the USA is threatening war with Iran again, I am republishing the only football story I´ve ever written.

 In fact, no one in Iran saw the kick-off, because Iran’s mullahs delayed the broadcast and edited scenes showing Iranian opponents in Lyon’s Stade Gerland.
 The political undertone of this match wasn’t lost on anyone.
 While many Iranians dislike their autocratic government, they love their countryand perceive the US as a meddling foe, irrespective of the home-grown propaganda that rains down on them day and night.

 Things got off to a good start.
 Prior to kick-off, each Iranian player gave his counterpart on the American team a white flower and the teams joined for an uncustomary group photo.
 By the time the game kicked off on the TV in the hotel lobby in Esfahan, the streets of the city were utterly deserted and an eerie silence had descended over this desert metropolis.
 For the hotel staff it was a white-knuckle ride from minute one.

-For everyone else it was an average game that felt like it had been rigged.
+For everyone else it was an average game that felt a little like it had been rigged.
 Both teams played exceedingly fair – unlike my opponents during the police-tourist match in the afternoon, the pros went out of their respective ways to avoid any brutality.
 Iran claimed their first victory in a world cup by beating the USA 2 to 1.